260 Waymouth St, Adelaide, South AustraliaSA 5000

 Garbaruk components are designed for mountain bikes, gravel bikes and road bikes, but are made for 1X (single chainring) setups.

-Green Garbaruk jockey wheels fitted to a derailleur
+Orange Garbaruk jockey wheels fitted to a derailleur

 Is Garbaruk compatible with Shimano?

-Is Garbaruk compatible with Sram?
+Is Garbaruk compatible with SRAM?

 Is Garbaruk compatible with Campagnolo?